What is Socialism?

 Socialism does not reward entrepreneurial ventures or competitiveness.
 Consequently, a socialistic system does not encourage innovation as much as capitalism.

 Capitalism, also known as a free market system, and socialism differ based on their rational underpinning.
 In addition, they also differ based on implied or stated goals, as well as the framework of ownership, and the production process.

-While a capitalistic system is dependent on the decisions of independent persons, which influence the production process, a socialistic structure controls the production process by regulating the market system.
+While a capitalistic system is dependent on the decisions of independent persons who influence the production process, a socialistic structure controls the production process by regulating the market system.

 Unlike capitalism, socialism is dependent on the efforts of each member of the community.
 Members of the community pool together to manipulate factors of production, and the proceeds are shared equally by all.
 Its key advantage is that no single member works more than the rest, and individuals who can’t participate are provided for as well.
 However, since the government controls everything, it is possible for it to abuse its authority.